• Skip to primary navigation

 Alexandre Dumas Gourmet Challenge

-With 172 years apart, our famous novelist neighbour, Alexandre Dumas, built the Château de Monte Cristo in Port Marly and, as of 1847, held lavish parties centred around the most gastronomic of feasts with impressive wines.
+Our famous novelist neighbour, Alexandre Dumas, built the Château de Monte Cristo in Port Marly and, as of 1847, held lavish parties centred around veritable feasts.
 Towards the end of his life, Dumas wrote Le Grand Dictionnaire de Cuisine, documenting many of the classic ingredients and recipes around - all of them, no doubt, served at his castle-like demeure in les Yvelines.

 The pineapple was the height of luxury as so difficult to come by, and was seen more as a symbol that adorned not just Versailles but the aristocratic homes in the 19th Century.
 They were so expensive that it was big business - you could even RENT a pineapple to show off.